VigneshReddy79/datascienceJHU/README.md

 # datascienceJHU
-This is the repo for course authorized by JHU offered through course
+This is the repo for course authorized by JHU offered through coursera